 Includes 6 standards that support an outcome which minimises the risk of infection to consumers, service providers and visitors.
-Infection control policies and procedures are practical, safe and appropriate for the type of service provided and reflect current accepted good practice and legislative requirements.
-The organisation provides relevant education on infection control to all service providers and consumers.
+Infection control policies and procedures are Standards applicable practical, safe and appropriate for the type of service provided and reflect current accepted to this service fully good practice and legislative requirements.
+The organisation provides relevant education on attained. infection control to all service providers and consumers.
 Surveillance for infection is carried out as specified in the infection control programme.